 Applying Customer Values to Target Market Segmentation

-An Example: Segmentation in the Defined Benefit Retirement Market
+An Example of Segmentation in the Defined Benefit Retirement Market

 The target market segmentation process is fundamentally a "dance" between consumers' psychological needs, economic benefits, and functional values and the actual product or service that is being marketed to the consumers.
 Consider these factors: